 What is Note Investing

-Mortgage note investing is a great way to invest in real estate without having to buy, sell or own houses.
-Instead of buying a house or apartment block, you buy the mortgage loan attached to it.
+Mortgage note investing is a great way to invest in real estate without having to own physical buildings.

 What Type of Notes To Buy

 Firstly, before we get into how to invest in notes, let’s clear something up…

 What is most often referred to as a ‘note’, actually comes in two parts – a note and a lien.